 Applications

-Various Types of Distilling Unit
+Various Types of Distilling Units

 Since the distillation units can only produce a small amount of water, they are usually installed in the kitchen faucets.
-They are not installed to treat all of the water sources inside the house.
+They are not installed to treat all the water sources inside the house.

 You can store the distilled water in storage containers.
 In some models, glass jars are connected to the unit.
 On the other hand, some units have a metal tank wherein the condensed steam can drip.
 Finally, you can also store the distilled water in a plastic bottle.